amkherad/ShellScript/README.md

 }
 ```

-Same as C# all code paths must return a value, so this is a compiler error:
+Same as the C#, all code paths must return a value, so this is a compiler error:

 ```csharp
 double myDouble (decimal parameter1) {